adess23/da-academy/fundamentals/README.md

 [Matrix calculation reference](
 http://matematicasbachiller.com/videos/2-bachillerato/introduccion-al-algebra-de-lo-lineal/01-calculo-matricial-6)

-**Challenge!**

-Create a simple REST API using Python + Flask which exposes previously developed Matrix functionalities.
-It should at least include:

-- POST /matrix: creates a new matrix, accepting a JSON payload.
-- GET /matrix/matrix_id: returns a specific matrix.
-- GET /matrix/matrix_id/row/row_number: returns a matrix row.
-- GET /matrix/matrix_id/column/column_number: returns a matrix column.

-Once finished, deploy it to your Google Compute Engine instance using port *8888*.

-**BONUS TRACK! (do you dare?)**

-Dockerize the previous REST API.
-Test it locally and once you make sure it is working properly, try to deploy it in your Compute Engine instance.
-Then, check the [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) service and try to deploy your service through `gcloud docker`.

 #### Deploying to the Cloud ####

 After having finished with your exercices, upload them to your Cloud Storage bucket within a folder called *Week_0*.